tchapi/ansible-playbooks/README.md

 user: "myUser"
 ```

-If you use an ELK (Elastic Search - Logstash - Kibana) monitoring stacj, you can also indicate it here :
+If you use an ELK (Elastic Search - Logstash - Kibana) monitoring stack, you can also indicate it here :

 ```yaml
 ---